 SAP would have you believe that there are only two options open to its customers: upgrade to S/4HANA or be left unsupported in 2027.
 We disagree.
 We believe SAP customers have five options open to them, and should be able to make an informed decision for the greatest benefit.

 This blog is part of a series in which we’re analysing the decision that all SAP customers are facing: where should you go from here?

 - What are your options?

 Want the full story?
 We’ve written a full guide on SAP S/4HANA, the deadline, and your options as an SAP customer.

 You might decide that moving to S/4HANA is the best option.

 Pros of moving to S/4HANA:

-- Choose the right version: You’ll be able to decide between the Public, Private, or On-Prem versions, depending on which is right for your organisation.
+- Choose the right version: You’ll be able to decide between the Public, Private, or On-Premise versions, depending on which is right for your organisation.

-- Innovation and support provided: Access the most innovative, current software that SAP can offer.
+- Innovation and support provided: Access the most innovative, current software that SAP offers.